Kabaneri of the Iron Fortress Episode 6

 I think Ikoma gave her something as important as protection: he gave her a new philosophy of life.
 Ikoma doesn’t care who deserves to live or die.
 The question isn’t something that’s even interesting to him.
 No, he’s going to save everyone from the Kabane.
 Everyone.
 Not those “deserving.”
 Not those held in high esteem.
 Ikoma will do what he can to keep every living human alive.
 As we’ve seen so far, he’s willing to pay a huge price for his belief.

 I think it’s no coincidence that Mumei was in elevated spirits in the latter parts of the episode.
-She playfully flicked Ikoma’s forehead and told him he’d done a good job; she apologized to the little boy for how she spoke about his dog dying; she even seemed almost jovial when she told Takumi that his first shot was way too early.
-She seemed that she felt free.
+She playfully flicked Ikoma’s forehead and told him he’d done a good job.
+Then, she apologized to the little boy for how she spoke about his dog dying.
+She even seemed jovial when she told Takumi that his first shot was way too early.
+It looked like she felt free.
 It seems she’s embraced Ikoma’s view of their world.

 Now, I wonder how her brother will react to that?